 Venue hire at Auckland Museum

-It is the first time since Anzac Day services began in 1916 that New Zealanders will be unable to gather together to mark this significant day.
+2020 was the first time since Anzac Day services began in 1916 that New Zealanders were unable to gather together to mark this significant day.

-However, to commemorate this year we invite you to Stand At Dawn at 6am on Anzac Day.
+However, to commemorate we invited people to Stand At Dawn at 6am on Anzac Day.

-While staying safely in your bubbles in the doorway, front porch, window or balcony, a virtual Anzac Day service will begin on Radio NZ National, sharing elements of a traditional Anzac Day service including the Last Post.
+While staying safely in their bubbles in the doorway, front porch, window or balcony, a virtual Anzac Day service began on Radio NZ National, sharing elements of a traditional Anzac Day service including the Last Post.

 Do you have precious medals at home, from a family member?

-While there are no parades or services to attend this Anzac Day, you can still wear the medals at home to honour the memory of your relative.
+Whether or not you are able to attend a parade, you can still wear a loved one's medals at home to honour the memory of your relative.

 Remember, if you are wearing the medals of your family members, make sure you wear these on the right side of your chest.
 Read more here.

-Honouring our armed service men and women on Anzac Day will be quite different this year.
-A great way to honour someone who served from your home is to lay a digital poppy on their Roll of Honour record in our Online Cenotaph.
-Simply search for the person you would like to honour, then click the 'lay a poppy for 2020' button.
+A great way to honour someone who served is to lay a digital poppy on their Roll of Honour record in our Online Cenotaph.
+Simply search for the person you would like to honour, then click the 'Lay a poppy for 2021' button.

 Lay a virtual poppy

-Though the traditional Anzac Day poppies won't be passed out this year, there's still a way to pay tribute to our Anzac service-people - by creating your own poppies at home!
-We've put together two different methods for making poppies, using whatever you have in your craft box and a little Kiwi ingenuity.
+You can create your own poppy at home!
+We've put together two different methods for making poppies using whatever you have in your craft box and a little Kiwi ingenuity.

 Let's get crafting